 Behind the Ear Hearing Aids (BTE): Pros & Cons

-There are a number of advantages and disadvantages to Behind The Ear (BTE) hearing aids.
+There are several advantages and disadvantages to Behind The Ear (BTE) hearing aids.
 Have a look at our list below and see if you think this type of hearing aid could be right for you.
 To find out more about Behind The Ear (BTE) hearing aids contact our expert team today.

 Advantages of Behind The Ear (BTE) Hearing Aids

-Versatile - Behind The Ear (BTE) hearing aids are probably one of the most versatile types of hearing aids on the market, there are varieties that will suit all types of hearing aids from mild to severe.
+- Versatile - Behind The Ear (BTE) hearing aids are probably one of the most versatile types of hearing aids on the market, some varieties will suit all types of hearing aids from mild to severe.

 Disadvantages of Behind the Ear (BTE) Hearing Aids